 Chapter 2: Big Universes From Little Atoms Grow looks at how galaxies and solar systems form, and discusses how energy is the basic ingredient of all matter.
 Without this knowledge, the concept of the creation of an environment that would eventually nurture the emergence of life would remain an unresolved mystery.

-Planet Earth is not just a rock in space with water on its surface, and an envelope of air surrounding it.
-In Chapter 4, I explain why every aspect of earth’s complex structure and its unique relationship to the sun is responsible for life as we know it.
-Yet our ecosystem is so finely balanced that if just one of these many components was to became compromised, life could quickly cease.
+Planet Earth is not just a rock in space with water on its surface and an envelope of air surrounding it.
+In Chapter 4, I explain why every aspect of the earth’s complex structure and its unique relationship to the sun is responsible for life as we know it.
+Yet our ecosystem is so finely balanced that if just one of these many components was to become compromised, life could quickly cease.

 The water content of our bodies is around 80% of this total mass, and the two most abundant chemicals are sodium and chloride, which together form common salt.
 It is difficult, therefore, to deny our progenitors came from the ocean.
 In Chapter 6: The Age of Reptiles, I trace the emergence of scaly and tough-skinned reptiles that emerged from the ocean to inhabit the earth, some of which eventually evolved to produce hundreds of species of dinosaurs.

 Paleontological evidence suggests human life first emerged in Africa and proliferated to eventually venture to the far reaches of our planet.
 Chapter 7: African Genesis, is a most interesting and absorbing look at how life likely mutated to eventually produce Homo sapiens sapiens, the only surviving member of the species hominini.